JonathanVSV/AGBLiDAR/README.md

 6. ROIAGB_pred.
 Makes the AGB prediction for the complete study area.
 This prediction is done based on the best model and using the LiDAR metrics generated for the complete study area (step 5).

 7. Map.
-Creates maps of the study site and AGB prediction of the complete study area.
+Create maps of the study site and AGB prediction for the complete study area.

 ## Manuscript